Omega 3 Foods & Recipes

 Although flaxseed oil is generally well-tolerated, high doses may cause diarrhea.
 In addition, allergic and anaphylactic reactions have been reported with flaxseed and flaxseed oil ingestion.

-No severe adverse reactions have been reported in those using fish oil or other EPA and DHA supplements.
-However, it can cause a risk of nosebleeds and uncontrolled bleeding if consumed in high amounts because of its blood-thinning effect.
+However, no severe adverse reactions have been reported in those using fish oil or other EPA and DHA supplements.
+It can cause a risk of nosebleeds and uncontrolled bleeding if consumed in high amounts because of its blood-thinning effects.
+A more common side effect of EPA and DHA supplements is a fishy aftertaste, depending on the product.

-Optimal Omega 3 Intake
+Optimal Omega-3 Intake

 Once you start to get the hang of nutrient density, you could ‘level up’ by working to achieve these stretch targets to optimise your nutrition.
 For more details, see: